 - .1 Conform to the Ontario Building Code (Ontario Reg.
 332/12), Ontario Fire Code (Ontario Reg.
 213/07), Accessibility for Ontarians with Disabilities Act (Ontario Reg.
-191/11), National Building Code of Canada, Canadian Electrical Code (CEC), CSA W59 Welded Steel Construction, The Occupational Health and Safety Act, Ontario (R.S.O.
+191/11), National Building Code of Canada, Canadian Electrical Code (CEC), CSA B44 Safety Code for Elevators and Escalators, CSA W59 Welded Steel Construction, The Occupational Health and Safety Act, Ontario (R.S.O.
 1990), the National Fire Code, the local municipal Fire Code, and all other applicable Codes and Building By-Laws. - .2 Conform to the requirements of the authorities having jurisdiction, such as public utilities. - .3 Contract forms, codes, standards and manuals referred to in these specifications are the latest published editions at the date of close of tenders.
 Meet or exceed requirements of specified standards. - .4 Provide copies of documents referred to in the Specification for joint use of Contractor and Consultant, on site.